 Bank always verifies the existence and ownership of the assets being received as collateral before acceptance and ensures that there is no prior claim by any other party on the said collateral.
-Bank secures its control of the collateral prior to the draw down of credit facilities.
+Bank secures its control of the collateral prior to the drawdown of credit facilities.
 Information on collaterals is provided to Top Management periodically to facilitate management of credit risk.
 Charges on collaterals are promptly registered with the relevant authorities wherever applicable.

+b) Loan-to-value ratios

-- c) Loan-to-value ratios - Bank has specified the maximum loan-to-value ratio (margin) for major types of asset to be accepted as primary security.
-Such ratios are commensurate with the relative risk of the assets and should be able to provide an adequate buffer against potential losses in realising the collateral - d) Valuation - Bank has a Board approved policy in place for valuation of properties accepted for bank's exposures, where Basis of valuation, Qualification of Valuer and Frequency of revaluation are laid down for compliance across the bank. - (e) Safe keeping of collateral and control to their access Authority and responsibility has been delegated to relevant individuals and departments for approving the acceptance, monitoring or safe custody of collaterals - (f) Additional / Replacement of collateral; - Procedures for requesting additional collateral are clearly documented - (g) Insurance: - All eligible collaterals except those specially exempted are covered by insurance for relevant risks and detailed guidelines for the same are in place - (h) Sale of collateral; - The Bank has clear and robust procedure for the timely liquidation of collateral.
+Bank has specified the maximum loan-to-value ratio (margin) for major types of asset to be accepted as primary security.
+Such ratios are commensurate with the relative risk of the assets and should be able to provide an adequate buffer against potential losses in realizing the collateral c) Valuation d) Safe keeping of collateral and control to their access

+Bank has a Board approved policy in place for valuation of properties accepted for bank's exposures, where Basis of valuation, Qualification of Valuer and Frequency of revaluation are laid down for compliance across the bank.

+Authority and responsibility has been delegated to relevant individuals and departments for approving the acceptance, monitoring or safe custody of collaterals g) Sale of collateral;

+- e) Additional / Replacement of collateral; Procedures for requesting additional collateral are clearly documented - f) Insurance;

+All eligible collaterals except those specially exempted are covered by insurance for relevant risks and detailed guidelines for the same are in place

+The Bank has clear and robust procedure for the timely liquidation of collateral.

 PT Bank of India Indonesia Tbk has policy and processes for collateral valuation, based on Bank of Indonesia Regulation and national discretions for mortgage loan.
-Independent appraisal of the collateral is made if the sanction limit of the loan is above INR 2.20 Crores.
+Independent appraisal of the collateral is made if the sanction limit of the loan is above Rs.
+2.79 Crores.
 Liquidation value is calculated based on type of collateral.
 Collateral value is reviewed every year.
 The main type of collateral taken is Land & Buildings.
 Generally personal or third party guarantee is not taken.
 Sectoral caps in lending are in place to take care of concentrations.
 The Bank has no major risk concentrations of collaterals or credit risk mitigants.

-C: Bank of India (Tanzania) Ltd & Bank of India (New Zealand) Ltd (Subsidiaries)
+C: Bank of India (Tanzania) Ltd and Bank of India (New Zealand) Ltd (Subsidiaries)

-The collaterals is obtained in the form of Bank's own Term Deposit receipts, Legal Mortgage over Immovable properties, Hypothecation charge over movable assets of the company, Pledge of shares etc. As per regulatory requirements maximum exposure limits on single borrower/group are as detailed under
+The collaterals are obtained in the form of Bank's own Term Deposit receipts, Legal Mortgage over Immovable properties, Hypothecation charge over movable assets of the company, Pledge of shares etc.

+As per regulatory requirements maximum exposure limits on single borrower/group are as detailed under
-Collateral position limit (as % of core capital)

-1) Secured by collateral the value of which is at least a) 125% of the credit accommodation secured by it (fully secured) 25% b) Secured by collateral the value of which is less than 125% Of the credit accommodation secured by it (partly secured) 10% c) Unsecured 5%
+Collat eral position limit (as % of core capital) 1) Secured by collateral the value of which is at least a) 125% of the credit accommodation secured by it (fully secured) 25 b) Secured by collateral the value of which is less than 125% Of the credit accommodation secured by it (partly secured) 10 c) Ünsecured 5